-This work has been partially supported by the research project SADCIP (RTC-2016-4847-8), financed by the Ministerio de Economía y Competitividad, and DISS-IIoT, financed by the University of Malaga (UMA) trough the "I Plan Propio de Investigación y Transferencia" of UMA.
+This work has been partially supported by the research project SADCIP (RTC-2016-4847-8) and the research project SMOG (TIN2016-79095-C2-1-R), financed by the Ministerio de Economía y Competitividad, and DISS-IIoT, financed by the University of Malaga (UMA) trough the "I Plan Propio de Investigación y Transferencia" of UMA.
 Likewise, the work of the first author has been partially financed by the Spanish Ministry of Education under the FPU program (FPU15/03213).
-The authors also thank J. Rodriguez (NICS Lab.) for his valuable comments, support, ideas, and incredible help.
-You rock.
+The authors also want to thank J. Rodriguez and S. Infantes (NICS Lab.) for their valuable comments, support, ideas, and incredible help.